ehultee/ehultee.github.io/_pages/about.md

 I would be delighted to brainstorm with new collaborators!
 Prospective student interns and postdoctoral scholars are also encouraged to get in touch.

-Prior to my current appointment, I was an assistant professor of Earth & Climate Sciences at Middlebury College, Vermont.
-I continue to live in Vermont and am happy to connect with local climate initiatives where relevant.

-Alongside my scientific career, I have long been involved in volunteering and nonprofit administration related to intercultural education & exchange.
+Alongside my scientific career, I have long been involved in volunteering and nonprofit administration related to intercultural education.
 Outside of work, I enjoy photography, spending time outdoors, and playing in symphony orchestras.